-The Fixed Asset Register will be maintained in a timely manner and updated monthly as a minimum and is the responsibility of the Finance Director.
+The FAR will be maintained in a timely manner and updated monthly as a minimum and is the responsibility of the Head of Finance.

 The FAR is an Excel spreadsheet saved electronically on SharePoint.
 It will be updated monthly and saved alongside copies of all asset invoices annotated with the allocated Asset Number, plus a copy of the Depreciation Journal.